developmentseed/osm-seed/CONTRIBUTING.md

 ### Making Pull Requests

 Even better than filing issues is making a Pull Request to fix something!
 We encourage you to try and fix things yourself and make Pull Requests, and we commit to being responsive and helpful while reviewing.
-When making a Pull Request, please make it against the `develop` branch in this repository.
+When making a Pull Request, please make it against the `main` branch in this repository.
 Where possible, please follow existing coding style practices - the only hard rule being please use spaces and not tabs for indentation, and the YAML files use 2 spaces for indents.

 ### Community